This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 • Books, pamphlets and other separately published items;

-• Scholarly book reviews and related items;
+• Scholarly and other book reviews and related items;

 • Dissertations, master theses and other university publications;